chudyandrej/p-timeout/readme.md

-# p-timeout test test   dawdawddwad WDWADWADWAD WAD WAD WAD can you seee this?
+# p-timeout test test   dawdawddwad WDWADWADWAD WAD WAD WAD can you seee this? ra app

 > Timeout a promise after a specified amount of time
 thtrhrth